return42/sphkerneldoc/linux_src_doc/scripts/dtc/libfdt/libfdt_h.rst

 ------

 0 <= n < FDT_MAX_NCELLS, on success
-2, if the node has no #address-cells property -FDT_ERR_BADNCELLS, if the node has a badly formatted or invalid
+2, if the node has no #size-cells property -FDT_ERR_BADNCELLS, if the node has a badly formatted or invalid
 #size-cells property
 -FDT_ERR_BADMAGIC,